Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials

-In addition, ladder operators for orthogonal polynomials have been widely studied in the literature, see among others \cite{Chen-Griffin-2002}--\cite{Chen-Pruessner-2005}, \cite{Ismail-2005}, \cite{walter-2017}.
-One motivation for this, but not the only one, is that they constitute a nice and useful tool to construct differential (or difference) equations whose solutions are orthogonal polynomials.
+Ladder operators for orthogonal polynomials have been extensively studied in the literature, see \cite{Chen-Griffin-2002,Chen-Ismail-1997, Chen-Ismail-2008, Chen-Its-2010,Chen-Pruessner-2005,Ismail-2005,walter-2017} among other references.
+One reason for this, but not the only one, is that they are a nice and useful tool to construct differential (or difference) equations satisfied by orthogonal polynomials.

-Thus, the main goal of this paper is the study of the ladder operators for a wide class of discrete Sobolev orthogonal polynomials using the Hahn difference operator as a powerful tool and, as a consequence, providing the second--order differential/difference equation satisfied by these nonstandard polynomials.
-Thus, we generalize some results of other contributions to this topic where the authors considered particular cases such as in (\cite{{Arceo-H-M-2016},{HD-FM-2011-RMJM},{Fil-JFMM-JuanJo-2018},{Garza-et-2019},{Huertas-Soria-2019},{Rebocho-2020-preprint}}).
+Thus, the main goal of this paper is the study of the ladder operators for a wide class of Sobolev--type orthogonal polynomials using the Hahn difference operator as a powerful tool and, as a consequence, to provide the second--order differential--difference equation satisfied by these nonstandard polynomials.
+In addition, we generalize some results of other contributions to this topic where the authors considered particular cases, e.g., \cite{{Arceo-H-M-2016},{Fil-JFMM-JuanJo-2018},{Garza-et-2019},{Huertas-Soria-2019}}.